Save 20% on Siam Boran this June โ€” Use code BORAN20 at booking

 Street art wall in Talat Noi Bangkok

-Morning sunlight across a street art wall in Talat Noi along the cycling route toward Chinatown.
+Morning sunlight across a street art wall in Talat Noi along the cycling route toward Chinatown

 In the early morning, the neighbourhood moves slowly.
 Metal shop doors open, incense drifts from shrines, and delivery carts navigate the alleys.
 Street art brightens walls that once served as corridors linking the river with Chinatownโ€™s markets.